Nimbow/Client-DotNet/README.md

 ### ASP.NET MVC integrated Multi-Factor Authentication
 *Nimbow.Samples.AspNetMvcMfa.csproj*

-This project shows you how easy you can achive Two-Factor Authentication when you combine the standard ASP.NET MVC project template with the *Nimbow API Client*.
+This project shows you how easy you can achieve Two-Factor Authentication when you combine the standard ASP.NET MVC project template with the *Nimbow API Client*.

 #### Prerequisites
 Before you start the example, at first put your API key into the web.config.